lvguowei/lvguowei-website/content/post/the-new-programmer-sterotype.md

 +++
 categories = ["Thoughts"]
-description = "Is the new programmer sterotype better?" featured = "featured-codemonkey.png" keywords = ["programmer sterotype"] featuredpath = "/img" title = "The New Sterotype of Programmers" date = 2017-09-06T20:48:39+03:00
+description = "Is the new programmer stereotype better?" featured = "featured-codemonkey.png" keywords = ["programmer stereotype"] featuredpath = "/img" title = "The New Stereotype of Programmers" date = 2017-09-06T20:48:39+03:00
 +++